joseph-cz/marvel-tracker/README.md

 A tracker to keep track of the Marvel Cinematic Universe.
 Planned to include shows and specials.

-## Current Progress
+## Current features

-- Infinity Saga movies are now included in tracker.
+- Infinity Saga movies are included in tracker.
-- Selection menu is functional.
-- Added Bootstrap.
-- Added card system for movies.
+- Choose between phases 1-3 to display posters of movie, shown in theatrical release order.
-- Added Synopsis for each film.
+- Synopsis of film available for each film.
-- Added trailers for Phase 1.
-- Progress for movie tracking is being worked on
+- Trailer for each film available (can be watched from tracker or on YouTube).

+## Upcoming features

+- Keeping list of movies already watched and what's left.

 ### Version 1